Energy Snapshot — 08/05/2026

 Policy direction

-Renewable leader; hydrogen ambitions; nuclear extension debate
+Renewable leader; hydrogen ambitions; nuclear extension approved 2025

 Austria